ansible/ansible/docs/docsite/rst/playbooks_lookups.rst

 .. note:: Since 1.9 you can pass wantlist=True to lookups to use in jinja2 template "for" loops.

+.. warning:: Some lookups pass arguments to a shell, if using variables from a remote/untrusted source use the `|quote` filter to ensure safe usage.

 .. contents:: Topics

 .. _getting_file_contents: